--(b) It shall be unlawful for any person to drill an injection well or use another well as an injection wellon City owned open space, parks, and golf courses.
+(b) It shall be unlawful for any person to drill a well on City owned open space, parks, and golf courses.

 (2) Inspections.
 In recognition of the potential impacts associated with oil and gas facilities, all wells and accessory equipment and structures may be examined by the inspectors of the City to determine compliance with applicable provisions of this Section, the International Fire Code, the International Building Code, and all other applicable standards in this Title.
 For the purpose of implementing and enforcing the provisions of this Section, the inspector and other authorized personnel have the right to enter upon private property after reasonable notification to the operator, which provides the operator an opportunity to be present.
 The City may use the information collected on the inspections to enforce the requirements of this Section.
 The City may also report this information to appropriate State and federal officials, including, but not limited to, information regarding alleged violations of State and federal rules.
 The operator shall make available to the City, upon request, all records required to be maintained by these regulations and the following agencies: the CDPHE, including permits, Air Pollutant Emission Notices, and other documents required to be maintained by CDPHE, COGCC, PUC, PHMSA, and these regulations.